sherryli1116/finalproject-group15/README.md

 ### **2. Model selection**

-Based on an approximate linear relationship between cumulative carbon emissions and global average temperature change, a linear regression model was selected as the most appropriate model to predict future temperatures.
+Based on an approximate linear relationship between cumulative carbon emissions and global average temperature change, a linear regression model was selected as the most appropriate model to predict future temperatures on a city basis.
 Linear regression models are easy to implement and interpret but may be prone to overfitting.
 Datasets were reviewed to identify potential outliers.